-Visual Art in Year 8 allows students to expand upon the knowledge acquired in Year 7.
+Visual Art in Year 8 allows students to expand upon their previously aquired knowledge and skills.

 Students focus on enhancing the generation and development of ideas.
 Through the introduction of different art techniques, mediums, styles of art and artists, students will be able to grow perceptive of the artistic world around them, naturally enhancing their thought processes and creativity.